Did LinkedIn Algorithm Change?

 There was a large leap in views a day after he posted his work, and the views only keep rising even though it’s already been a week.

-He recently emailed me this graph, telling me that both he and his client are convinced about the need to update FILT Pod’s algorithm.
+He recently emailed me this graph, telling me that both he and his client are convinced about the need for gradual engagement.

 And here’s one from a LinkedIn expert:

-It’s also a very recent post, and this image was taken before he received the third boost from FILT Pod’s allocation algorithm.
+It’s also a very recent post.
 His view counts will only keep climbing in the next few days!